 - Respectful Relationships Education is the explicit teaching of how to develop and maintain respectful relationships.

-- Respectful Relationships Education ensures that all Tasmanian communities value a culture of respect.
+- Respectful Relationships Education ensures all Tasmanian communities value a culture of respect.

 - Respectful Relationships Education is a whole community approach to teaching and reinforcing a culture of creating and maintaining respectful relationships with everyone.

 For your child